Looking for things to do in Avila, Spain? Here is the guide to the best sites to visit and things to see in Avila in a day.

 If you do decide to stay in Avila overnight, consider staying in Parador de Avila.
 The idea behind Parador Hotels is that they enable their guests to spend a night in a historic monument.
 And Avila is the perfect town for staying in a Parador hotel.

-The hotel exudes understated luxury with its high ceilings and gorges floor tiles, and has its own archaeological museum in the garden!
+The hotel exudes understated luxury with its high ceilings and gorgeous floor tiles and has its own archaeological museum in the garden!

 La Casa del Presidente